NFTBoy25/NFTBoy25/README.md

 - 👋 Hi, I’m @NFTBoy25
 - 👀 I’m interested in programming and developing
 - 🌱 I’m currently learning full stack web development and blockchain technology
-- 💞️ I’m looking to collaborate with developers community -HELLO WORLD
+- 💞️ I’m looking for to collaborate with developers community -HELLO WORLD

 <!---